Jerome Skolnick: Writings by Jerome Skolnick

 Most of his writings deal with criminal justice.

 Personal life

 While attending Yale Law School, Jerome married Arlene Silberstein in New Haven, Connecticut.
-Jerome and Arlene are the parents of Alex Skolnick, lead guitarist for the thrash metal band Testament,and Michael Skolnick, an English teacher.
+Both Jerome and Arlene were Reform Jewish.
+They had two sons who were born in Berkeley, Alex Skolnick, lead guitarist for the thrash metal band Testament and founder of the jazz band Alex Skolnick trio, and Michael Skolnick.

-Both Jerome and Arlene are Jewish.